RisheetM/CCLog/README.md

 # CCLog
-A compilation of all the Codes I have written while practicing DSA and CC
+A compilation of all of my revision for DSA and CC for Placeement preperation